SachinSulkunte/SachinSulkunte.github.io/index.md

 ---

 I am actively looking for internship opportunities for Summer 2022.
-Please contact me if I might be a good fit fopr your company!
+Please contact me if I might be a good fit for your company!

 ### Contact Me
 Email: sulkunte@gmail.com